csmangum/opusagent/docs/FastAgent.md

 FastAgent bridges these two paradigms by combining:
 - FastAPI's high concurrency and low-latency performance.
 - Telephony integration for real-time voice streaming.
-- Agentic Finite State Machines (AFSM) for structure, context-awareness, and reliability.
+- Finite State Agents (FSA) for structure, context-awareness, and reliability.

 This architecture provides enterprises and developers with a powerful platform to deploy flexible, safe, and efficient voice-based agents.